-The FLSC provides, on an as-available basis, rides to non-member visitors.
-For such flights, a commercially rated sailplane pilot, current in the make and model of the sailplane to be flown, per FARs part 61 must operate the sailplane.
-The Ops manager must collect or provide for payment at the time of the ride.
+Rides: The FLSC provides, on an as-available basis, rides to non-member visitors.
+For such flights, (due to insurance requirements) a commercially rated sailplane pilot, current in the make and model of the sailplane to be flown, per FARs part 61 must operate the sailplane.
+The Ops manager must collect payment at the time of the ride.
 Fees will be posted on the website, and briefed yearly.